AI Snake Oil: Chapter five: Is Advanced AI an Existential Threat?

 The fifth chapter draws attention the AGI, or Artificial General Intelligence.
 The authors describe AGI as "AI that can perform most or economically relevant tasks as effectively as any human".
 They summarize that many contributors to the field of artificial intelligence believe AGI to be an impending threat that demands attention.
 However, they argue that the perceived threat of AGI would only exist if the technology continually functioned reliably.
-They attribute the barrier of functioning AGI to several factors, including insufficient datasets and lack of computer-based social understanding.
-One of the more notable quotes from the text appears in this chapter and stems from concern about AI usage: the authors write that "we should be far more concerned about what people will do with AI than with what AI will do on its own".
-The text compares the prediction of weather and weather forecasting to predictive AI, explaining how past data and knowledge of physics impacts the accuracy of forecasting.
-Comparatively, predictive AI does not always have past datasets to work with, and does not always have a specific scientific understanding, such as mathematics or physics, to corroborate data with and accurately predict future events, such as the probability of sepsis developing.

 In order to better illustrate the hype surrounding AGI, Narayanan and Kapoor use the Ladder of Generality, which is described as a visual tool in which "each rung represents a way of computing that is more flexible, and more general, than the previous one".
-They note that we are not yet aware of the next rungs on the ladder, of if the ladder will eventually result in a dead end.
+They note that we are not yet aware of the next rungs on the ladder, or if the ladder will eventually result in a dead end.
 The rungs that have been identified so far are as follows: (0, or floor) special purpose hardware, (1) programmable computers, (2) stored program computers, (3) machine learning, (4) deep learning, (5) pretrained models, and, finally, (6) instruction-tuned models.
 The potential for future rungs and what those rungs might be are currently undetermined.

 The chapter also discusses the ELIZA effect, which Lawrence Switzky discusses in his article "ELIZA Effects".
 Switzky attributes the coined term ELIZA Effect to Sherry Turke, who defined it as "our more general tendency to treat responsive computer programs as more intelligent than they really are".

-To conclude the chapter, Narayanan and Kapoor explore the idea that despite the major advances in AI technology, including generative AI and deepfakes, there is not yet any proof that AI will successfully predict the future.
-As well, improvements in prediction assisted by AI have not yet been proven or identified.